-(One of the successes within medicine within the last three or four decades has been treating numerous conditions with immunotherapies or manipulating immune systems that have allowed people to live much longer and have a higher quality of life from conditions that we couldn't previously treat.
-The side effects from these medications are that a person's immune system is weaker and when they come in contact with an infection they can be at higher risk of having severe effects from the infection. :32)
+"One of the successes within medicine within the last three or four decades has been treating numerous conditions with immunotherapies or manipulating immune systems that have allowed people to live much longer and have a higher quality of life from conditions that we couldn't previously treat.
+The side effects from these medications are that a person's immune system is weaker, and when they come in contact with an infection they can be at higher risk of having severe effects from the infection," explains Doug Kasper, M.D., section head of infectious disease at the University of Illinois College of Medicine Peoria and a leader in the OSF HealthCare response to COVID-19.

-Upwards of 4-percent of Americans are living with some type of immunocompromising condition.
+Upwards of 4% of Americans are living with some type of immunocompromising condition.

-As the section head of infectious disease at the University of Illinois College of Medicine Peoria and a leader in the OSF HealthCare response to COVID-19, Dr. Doug Kasper says it's important for everyone to be vaccinated against COVID-19, especially if you are immunocompromised.
+Dr. Kasper says it's important for everyone to be vaccinated against COVID-19, especially if you are immunocompromised.
 But even that might not be enough for some whose systems fail to make any antibody response.

-(We aren't sure that some people that are on higher dose of immunosuppression are making adequate immune response.
-While we encourage all to be vaccinated the immunity is seen as a population benefit as much as it is an individual benefit. :20)
+"We aren't sure that some people that are on higher dose of immunosuppression are making adequate immune response.
+While we encourage all to be vaccinated the immunity is seen as a population benefit as much as it is an individual benefit," he says.

-(Everyone should strongly consider vaccination those who are immune compromised even more strongly should consider that.
-We work on initiatives with our colleagues in hematology and oncology, with our colleagues within gastroenterology other specialties that deal with immunocompromised patients to ensure timely vaccination. :21)
+"Everyone should strongly consider vaccination those who are immune compromised even more strongly should consider that.
+We work on initiatives with our colleagues in hematology and oncology, with our colleagues within gastroenterology other specialties that deal with immunocompromised patients to ensure timely vaccination."